matason/symfony-certification/certification.md

 **Notable methods**
 ```
 $response->setContent() // Takes a string argument.
-$response->setStatusCode() // Takes an integer, the Response class has the HTTP methods as class constants (Response::HTTP_OK).
+$response->setStatusCode() // Takes an integer as its first argument: the Response class has the HTTP methods as class constants (Response::HTTP_OK) and a string status message as its second argument.
 ```

 Response headers can be set, `$response->headers` is a public class property which is an instance of `vendor/symfony/http-foundation/ResponseHeaderBag.php`: